seethb/yugabytedb_databricks/README.md

 4. Import Delta Table into YugabyteDB table
 5. Export YugabyteDB table into Delta Lake Table
 6. Data Visualization and sample queries

+Download one of the file (either HTML or Scala or DBC) and run it in Open source Databricks or Azure Databricks which has got spark cluster..